google/libphonenumber/README.md

 }
 ```

-`PhoneNumber` is a class that is auto-generated from `phonenumber.proto` with
+`PhoneNumber` is a class that was originally auto-generated from
-necessary modifications for efficiency.
-For details on the meaning of each
+`phonenumber.proto` with necessary modifications for efficiency.
+For details on
-field, refer to `resources/phonenumber.proto`.
+the meaning of each field, refer to `resources/phonenumber.proto`.

 Now let us validate whether the number is valid: